 In an interview with Parse.ly, a representative from The New York Times said that their newsletter readers are twice as likely to become paid subscribers as those who don’t get newsletters.
 Newsletters are a great way for businesses to stay top-of-mind with clients who have shown interest in their product — and you can implement one in your business too.

 Putting together a successful newsletter campaign, however, isn’t as easy as throwing together some content and pressing send.
-When you’ve got an audience subscribed to your newsletter campaign, you’ve also got the responsibility of making sure each message is strategic and provides sufficient value.
+You’ve also got the responsibility of making sure each message is strategic and provides sufficient value.
 Every message should go through an iterative testing process and be sent out to subscribers with impeccable timing.
 Here are the steps to creating an effective newsletter campaign:

-When deciding how often to send out your newsletter, consider how much content your brand produces and news it has to share.
-If you’re releasing multiple new pieces or products per week, it’s worth your time to use a weekly newsletter to get eyes on it.
+When determining the frequency of your newsletter, consider how much content your brand produces and news it has to share.
+With multiple releases per week, it’s worth your time to use a weekly newsletter to get eyes on it.
 If you’re not, a monthly newsletter might be a better fit.

 Word to the wise: Keep promotional content in your newsletters to a minimum.
 The more you stick to valuable content for subscribers, the more likely they are to open your emails.

 According to Forrester Research, “Companies that excel at lead nurturing generate 50% more leads at 33% lower cost.”
 Your newsletter campaign’s success is scalable, so constantly growing your subscriber list is a great way to bring in more sales over time.
 There are many effective ways to do this, including:

 - Adding Opt-in forms to your site’s pages